hazar-labdeh/hazar-labdeh/README.md

-- 👋 Hi, I’m hazar Abulabdeh
+-  Hi, I’m hazar Abulabdeh
-- 👀 I’m interested in AI and UI/UX
+-  I’m interested in AI and software engineering
-- 🌱 I’m currently learning computer science
+-  I’m currently learning computer science
-- 💞️ I’m working on giving free cousres
-- 📫 How to reach me hazaar.abulabdeh@gmail.com
+-  How to reach me hazaar.abulabdeh@gmail.com
-- ⚡ Fun fact: also an artist
+-  Fun fact: also an artist

 <!---
 hazar-labdeh/hazar-labdeh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.